newjersey/innovation.nj.gov/content/_playbooks/08-producing-campaign.md

 Many organizations use vendors to execute their paid media campaigns, especially if their budgets are large.
 If your budget is smaller and your team has capacity, you might want to keep this work “in-house.”
 There are two ways you can buy and manage paid media:

-- **Self Service**.
-Many digital platforms including Google, Facebook, Instagram, YouTube, etc., are “self service.”
+- **Self-Service**.
+Many digital platforms including Google, Facebook, Instagram, YouTube, etc., are “self-service.”
 This means you will need to create an advertising account on their platform and directly pay for the media.
 For most self-service platforms, there is no minimum spend or length of time requirements.
 You can run a campaign for as little and long as you want.
 - **Professional Services**.
 The more traditional advertising model involves being assigned an account representative who will plan and optimize your campaign for you.
 These engagements involve larger commitments (both time and money) – both of which can be negotiated.
 The campaigns are run based on “insertion order,” meaning you have negotiated payment terms and are sent an invoice each month after the prior month’s activity closes out.

 <div class="usa-alert usa-alert--info margin-top-5">